Diorama: Infra-red Control In progress

 2. A simple infra-red handset should be used, with as few key presses as possible being used to enter the commands.

-3. The IR sub-system should interpret and encode the commands for transmission to diorama's main microcontroller.
+3. The IR sub-system should interpret and encode the commands for onward transmission to the diorama's main microcontroller.

 4. There should be some visible feedback given to the user as commands are entered.
 The following states need to be reported: